 - This qualification reflects the job roles of workers in the accounting industry, including BAS Agents and contract bookkeepers

-- Learn the basics of current accounting and financial practices from industry experts
+- You will learn the basics of current accounting and financial practices from industry experts

-- Develop skills and knowledge in accounting and bookkeeping tasks that can be applied to a number of industries
+- You will develop skills and knowledge in accounting and bookkeeping tasks that can be applied to a number of industries

 This course will provide you with knowledge of accounting concepts and theories of accounting.
-You will be taught skills and knowledge about the computerised application of accounting practices; accrual accounting; preparing basic financial reports, budgeting principles; communication, use of cloud computing in business operations; completion of business activity and instalment activity statements and processing business tax requirements.
+You will be taught skills and knowledge about the computerised application of accounting practices; accrual accounting; preparing basic financial reports, and budgeting principles; communication, completion of business activity and instalment activity statements and processing business tax.